 Register Description I2c_address[6:0] The chip I2C address.
 An address of 0 will disable I2C communication.
-Note that disabling I2C does not disable PMBus.
-Pmbus_address[6:0] The chip PMBus address.
-An address of 0 will disable PMBus communication.
-Note that disabling PMBus does not disable I2C.

-In addition, a resistor may be connected between the ADDR and LGND pins to set an offset from the default preconfigured I2C address (0x10) /PMBus address (0x40) in the MTP.
+In addition, a resistor may be connected between the ADDR and LGND pins to set an offset from the default preconfigured I2C address (0x10) in the MTP.
 Up to 16 different offsets can be set, allowing 16 devices with unique addresses in a single system.
 This offset, and hence, the device address, is read by the internal 10 bit ADC during the initialization sequence.